An Architecture Built for Federated Learning: Addressing Data Heterogeneity through Adaptive Normalization-Free Feature Recalibration: Experiments

-\textbf{Implementation Details.} We choose training hyper-parameters separately for each dataset by tuning the vanilla ResNet using the ranges detailed in Appendix \ref{sub_app:hparam_tuning} and then re-using the same parameters for all models.
-In Fed-ISIC2019 clients use Adam with a learning rate of 5e-4 and a batch size of 64 to train for 80 rounds of 200 steps.
-In FedChest clients use Adam with a learning rate of 5e-4 and a batch size of 128 to train for 20 rounds of 200 steps.
-For DP-training in FedPathology, we set the probability of information leakage $\delta$ to $0.1/|D_i|$, as is common, the noise multiplier to 1.1, the gradient max norm to 1.0, and train for 25 rounds, which is the point where the models have expended a privacy budget of $\varepsilon=1$.
+\textbf{Implementation details.} \emph{We select hyper-parameters for each dataset by tuning the BN-ResNet} (using the ranges detailed in Appendix \ref{sub_app:hparam_tuning}) and then use the same parameters for all models.
+This means the results in Section \ref{sub:performance_comp} are a \emph{conservative floor} of the improvements that can be achieved, and \emph{tuning for ANFR can further increase improvements}, as we will show in the next section.
+In Fed-ISIC2019 clients use Adam with a learning rate of 5e-4 and a batch size of $64$ to train for $80$ rounds of $200$ steps.
+This setup is distinct from the one used in \cite{flamby} resulting in performance improvements for all models.
+In Appendix \ref{app:fedisic_like_flamby} we provide additional results using the original settings.
+In FedChest clients use Adam with a learning rate of 5e-4 and a batch size of $128$ to train for $20$ rounds of $200$ steps.
+For DP-training in FedPathology, we set the probability of information leakage $\delta$ to $0.1/|D_i|$, as is common, the noise multiplier to $1.1$, the gradient max norm to $1.0$, and train for $25$ rounds, which is the point where the models have expended a privacy budget of $\varepsilon{=}1$.
 For CelebA and CIFAR-10 we follow the settings of \citet{vitfl, pieri} which were tuned by the authors.
 All experiments are run in a simulated FL environment with NVFLARE \citep{nvflare} and PyTorch \citep{pytorch}, using 2 NVIDIA A100 GPUs for training.
 We report the mean and standard deviation across 3 seeds.